-This approach has been agreed in principle by Defra and will help to improve the efficiency and continuity in the spend of the Fund, avoid the need for duplicating administrative bodies and will reduce confusion in the market.
-Under this arrangement, funds accrued through the use of the Fee, regardless of the administrator, will be transferred to Material Focus under the management of its Administrator and the Executive Director.
+This approach has been agreed in principle by Defra and will help to improve the efficiency and continuity in the spend of the Fund, avoid the need for duplicating administrative bodies and, will reduce confusion in the market.
+Under this arrangement, funds accrued through the use of the Fee, regardless of the operator, will be transferred to Material Focus under the management of its Administrator and the Executive Director.
+We trust that Material Focus has agreed to continue as the disbursement entity for the 2022 Fee.